 Small corporation exemption.
-A corporation is treated as a small corporation exempt from the AMT for its tax year beginning in 2001 if that year is the corporation's first tax year in existence or:
+A corporation is treated as a small corporation exempt from the AMT for its tax year beginning in 2002 if that year is the corporation's first tax year in existence (regardless of its gross receipts for the year) or:

-- It was treated as a small corporation exempt from the AMT for all prior tax years beginning after 1997, and - Its average annual gross receipts for the 3-tax-year period (or portion thereof) ending before its tax year beginning in 2001 did not exceed \$7.5 million (\$5 million if the corporation had only 1 prior tax year).
+- 1) It was treated as a small corporation exempt from the AMT for all prior tax years beginning after 1997, and - Its average annual gross receipts for the 3-tax-year period (or portion thereof during which the corporation was in existence) ending before its tax year beginning in 2002 did not exceed \$7.5 million (\$5 million if the corporation had only 1 prior tax year).